creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-30-Shape_Aware_organ_segmentation.md

 *Table 1: Quantitative comparison of segmentation models on the hippocampus dataset (the methods' names correspond to the loss chosen)*

-* Compared to using only the segmentation map, the results have less false positives, and reduce the Hausorff Distance (HD)
+* Compared to using only the segmentation map, the results have less false positives, and reduce the Hausdorff Distance (HD)
 * Using only the SDM during training gives the smoothest contours
 * Using the segmentation map and the SDM jointly gives more accurate results